sandrinodimattia/auth0-custom-signing-cert/README.md

 # Auth0 Custom Signing Certificate

 Small utility to upload custom signing certificates to Auth0.
+Update the config.json file to reference your Auth0 account and certificates.

 ## Appendix: Generating a Self Signed Certificate